By Brent Pringnitz, Department of Agronomy

 The Field Extension Education Laboratory (FEEL) is a 43-acre teaching and demonstration facility that has been training crop production professionals since 1987.
 FEEL is coordinated by the Iowa State University Corn and Soybean Initiative.
 For a full listing of educational programs available, visit www.aep.iastate.edu.

-Brent Pringnitz is program coordinator at the Field Extension Education Laboratory.
-He can be reached at 515/294-9487 or by email at email@example.com.
+Brent Pringnitz is an ISU Extension program specialist.
+He can be reached at the Field Extension Education Laboratory, (515) 432-9548 or email@example.com.